DJ824/orderbook-reconstruction/README.md

 <img width="826" alt="image" src="https://github.com/user-attachments/assets/492688c4-a31f-4428-9119-c7b9a8b383b8">

 ## Future Plans
-- gui to visualize the book
+- Gui to visualize the book
-- backtesting framework to test hft strats
+- Gacktesting framework to test hft strats
-- add support for multiple instruments like nq, zn, can have seperate message streams for each and a central orderbook class, have one thread on each book maybe
+- Add support for multiple instruments like nq, zn, can have seperate message streams for each and a central orderbook class, have one thread on each book maybe
+- Matching engine, curently these messages are transmitted by the CME after the customer messages have been processed by their engine.
+The customer messages also inlcude stop orders, specifically market stop and limit stop.
+Limit stops only populate the book once the best bid/ask have reached the price of the stop.
+Then they are added to the doubly linked list of order objects at that price.
+We would need another 2 unordered_map<float, order*> that include the stop orders, then every iteration of the book we check the best bid/ask and push the orders onto the appropriate price.
+Handling order matching should be relatively simple, as one cannot submit a limit order above the best bid/ask, it would simply turn into a market order.